yhan337-alt/Making-journal/journal-pages/week-04.md

 #### Critical Reflection

-**Speed and Latency**

-The model responded quickly at first, but it was not as smooth or fast as cloud-based models.
+**Speed and Latency**: The model responded quickly at first, but it was not as smooth or fast as cloud-based models.
 Compared to other AI models, it was noticeably slower and sometimes had delays when generating responses.
 Also, it made all my taps slow and laggy.
 This affected the workflow because the interaction felt less fluid.

-**Quality vs. Capability**
+**Quality vs. Capability**:

 ![data](../assets/week-04/Fail.png)
 *Figure 3: Ollama Coding Fail*